School on Wheels Tutoring Programs

 • Schedule: The Skid Row Learning Center is open five days a week year-round.

-School on Wheels was founded in 1993.
-In 1999, Catherine Meek became one of the first volunteer tutors on Skid Row and later served as Executive Director from 2009 to 2019; she is now Executive Advisor.
-The organization’s leadership includes an Executive Board with members such as Steven Dahlberg, Laleh Dallalnejad, Joshua Fein, Denice Gonzalez-Kim, Jovana Lara, Allison Latham, Dr. Rue Mansour, Nancy Neal, Clifford Neiman, Ellen Padnos, Jarrod Phillips, Jonathan Reid, Lynn Stone, and Sunni Won, with Reverend Cecil L. Murray listed as Director Emeritus.
-The Leadership Team includes Maegan Mattock as Chief Regional Officer, Richard Tran as Chief Operations Officer, Charles Evans as Executive Director, and Sinéad Chilton as Chief Development & Marketing Officer, along with a regional team that includes managers, coordinators, and leads for students, volunteers, and program development.
+School on Wheels was founded in 1993, and in 1999 Catherine Meek became one of founder Agnes Stevens’ first volunteer tutors on Skid Row; she later served as Executive Director from 2009–2019 and was named one of 10 Women of Worth in the U.S. in 2012.
+The organization’s leadership includes an Executive Board with members such as Steven Dahlberg (President), Laleh Dallalnejad, Joshua Fein, Denice Gonzalez-Kim, Jovana Lara, Allison Latham, Dr. Rue Mansour, Catherine Meek (Executive Advisor), Nancy Neal, Clifford Neiman, Ellen Padnos, Jarrod Phillips, Jonathan Reid, Lynn Stone, and Sunni Won, with Reverend Cecil L. Murray listed as Director Emeritus.
+The Leadership Team includes Catherine Meek as Executive Advisor, Maegan Mattock as Chief Regional Officer, Richard Tran as Chief Operations Officer, Charles Evans as Executive Director, and Sinéad Chilton as Chief Development & Marketing Officer, supported by a regional team that includes managers and coordinators such as Brenda Cao, Tiana Shambayati, Melissa Lopez, and Riley Cobian.
+Volunteers are 18 or older.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.